cbxoi/DB6083_project/report.md

 **item_added** - input of the information of relevant pieces (if exists) from the user

+**start_order** - Only staff person can create order for client person -- check username and role requirement.

+**add_to_order** - add items into the new order from the remaining items list and update the quantity number.

 **prepare_order** - input of the information of holding location of an order

 **user_orders** - show all the orders the current user